-RSE is taught within the relationships, safety and health (RSHE) education curriculum.
+RSE is taught within the relationships, safety, health and economic (RSHE) education curriculum.
 Biological aspects of RSE are taught within the science curriculum and are highlighted yellow in Appendix 2.

 Relationships education focuses on teaching the fundamental building blocks and characteristics of positive relationships including: